Dong-Sung Cho: Development and research

 Dong-Sung Cho developed his mechanism-based view (MBV) theory as a new way of looking at strategic management theory differentiating from the aspects of resource-based theories of Jay Barney or Michael Porter.
-Cho’s model, Ser-M is considered to provide a holistic view of organizational strategy.
+Cho developed the Ser-M model, which provides a holistic view of organizational strategy.

 Publications

 Cho published 115 academic papers in major journals.
 Among the 70 books that he authored or coauthored, 19 are in English and 5 in Chinese.
-He also has written 3 novels.
+He also has written three novels.

 Awards and honors

 In 2007, he received the Order of Service Merit - Yellow Stripes award from the government of Korea.
-He has been voted as “The #1 Management Guru” in Korea by Maeil Economic Daily.
+Maeil Economic Daily listed Cho among leading management scholars in Korea in 2010.
 In 2015, the President of Finland awarded him The Knight, First Class of the Order of the White Rose of Finland.

 Cho received honorary doctoral degrees from Inje University, Busan in 2007 and Aalto University, Helsinki in 2011.